ermouth/couchbox/plugins/README.md

 ## this.\_socket

-Method, sends message to a socket.
+Method, sends a message to a socket.
 Wrapper over [socket.io](https://socket.io/), only allowing to send.
 Returns a promise, fulfilled on success and rejected on fail.

-Syntax is `this.\_socket (channel'', message) → Promise → true`.
+Syntax is `this._socket (channel'', message) → Promise → true`.
 A message can be of any JSONable type, channel name should be a string.

-Unlike other plugins, the socket plugin is configured in the main `couchbox` config section under the `socket` key.
+Unlike other plugins, the socket plugin is configured in the main `couchbox` config section, under the `socket` key.
 The value should be stringified JSON, like `{"active":true,"port":8000,"path":"/_socket"}`.

 At the client side socketio should connect using both port and path from the config.